webserverdude/my-mm2022-lab-guide/README.md

 |-----------|---------|-------------|------------------------|
 🎉  Opening service default/podinfo in default browser...
 ```
-I could not get this working, however what worked for me was the following:
+I could not get this working.
+However, what worked out for me was the following:
 ```bash
 daniel@ubuntu:~$ minikube service --all
 😿  service default/kubernetes has no node port